 Based on the foregoing, the Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.

-No child shall be admitted to kindergarten or to the summer school session immediately preceding kindergarten, if offered, unless the child reaches the age of five before:
+No child shall be admitted to kindergarten or to the summer school session immediately preceding kindergarten, if offered, unless the child reaches the age of five before the first day of October of the school year beginning in that calendar year.

-{Choices:

-The first day of August of the school year beginning in that calendar year.

-The first day of October of the school year beginning in that calendar year.

-The ____ day of _____________ of the school year beginning in that calendar year.}

-Ensure the choice in the policy is based upon the limitations in Section 1 unless the Governing Body has determined it will forego state aid for kindergarten students.

-Program for Homeless Students Model Policy [required]
+Program for Homeless Students Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.

-The _____________________ (LEA) recognizes that homelessness alone should not be a sufficient reason to separate students from the mainstream school environment.
-Therefore, the _________________ (LEA), in accordance with state and federal law (Title VII-B of the McKinney-Vento Homeless Assistance Act, as amended by the Every Student Succeeds Act) and the Missouri State Plan for Homeless Children and Youth, will give special attention to ensure that homeless children in the LEA have access to free, appropriate public education.
+The Leadership School (LEA) recognizes that homelessness alone should not be a sufficient reason to separate students from the mainstream school environment.
+Therefore, The Leadership School, in accordance with state and federal law (Title VII-B of the McKinney-Vento Homeless Assistance Act, as amended by the Every Student Succeeds Act) and the Missouri State Plan for Homeless Children and Youth, will give special attention to ensure that homeless children in The Leadership School have access to free, appropriate public education.

 Definitions: